 The cheaper tour is basically paying €10 for your guide which is pretty reasonable, plus you don’t have to work out how to get there.
 (Keep reading I will tell you if you want to go on your own).
 Although, you still have to cover transport costs.
 The minibus tour does seem a little expensive but might be worth it if you are short on time.

-See transport costs below.
+See transport costs to Tefelsberg below.

 How to get to Teufelsberg?